Error-331/code_tests/docs/bible/links.md

 Practices of Prayer - December 17 (Undeserved love is powerful; He doesn't demand we perfectly love those around us, but he does instruct us to stretch our love beyond our limits);

+Our King Comes - December 19 (May we hold on to hope even as we consider what the first coming was like; Here comes our King; he is coming to us once more);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;